 The Session Initiation Protocol has been chosen by the 3GPP as the future signalling protocol for advanced packet based communication services in cellular networks.
 With SIP, the Session Description Protocol is used to describe the session parameters.
 SIP and SDP use UTF-8 representation for information and are very general [5].
 SIP for example supports both stateless and stateful proxies and thus must carry a lot of context information in each message.
-Adding all the cellular network specific requirements have lead to signalling messages that may be ca 1500 octets long and to session establishment procedures with many messages.
+Adding all the cellular network specific requirements have led to signalling messages that may be ca. 1500 octets long and to session establishment procedures with many messages.
 As a result, in an UMTS network session establishment takes a long time and the signalling overhead for essentially narrow band services such as voice is quite high leading to inefficient use of the expensive bandwidth resource.

 By taking a long time we mean that session establishment using 3G IP Multimedia Subsystem procedures takes much longer than a similar service takes in GSM.
 For example setting up a voice call using the 3GPP signalling sequences requires about 80 kbits of signalling information to be sent over the originating air interface.
-If a narrow band voice codec at 8 kbps is used, users can speak for some 11 seconds to generate the same amount of bits as were needed for signalling for the call.
+(If we take into account all the protocol layers starting from L2+IP+transport and a more recent IMS version, the signalling packet flow size is about 200kbit) If a narrow band voice codec at 8 kbps is used, users can speak for some 11 seconds to generate the same amount of bits as were needed for SIP signalling for the call (the 200Kbit flow size equals to 25s of voice on 8kbit/s).

 Signalling compression has been suggested as the solution to this problem in RFCs 3320, 3321, 3485 [7, 8, 9].
 However, an experimental study [2] shows that the achievable compression ratio without Huffman coding is at best in the order of 4 to 1, which is not enough to solve the problem.
 Moreover, the best compression ratio is achieved only for the lengthiest signalling flows with a heavy cost in processing cycles and memory.
 SigComp has the advantage that it is a generic solution to the problem of compressing protocol messages.
-On the downside, SigComp uses a lot of memory and processing cycles even without Huffman coding, the efficiency of SigComp can be improved probably to a compression ratio in the order of or close to 10 to 1.
+On the downside, SigComp uses a lot of memory and processing cycles even without Huffman coding.
+With Huffman coding, the efficiency of SigComp can be improved probably to a compression ratio in the order of or close to 10 to 1.
 Also, in this case, the best ratios are achieved with only the lengthiest signalling flows.